 Pro's include a cheaper trek with more independence.
 Con's include having to bargain and barter for your own rooms (it's not hard) and order your own meals (English menus, not hard).
 You'll also need to arrange things like permits which a good local guide can help you with.
 Just don't take advantage of their time.
 You can contact me if you'd like to have the details of the guide I used.

 Independently trekking Annapurna Base Camp yourself:

 Finally if you have trekking experience in Nepal you could consider not hiring a guide all together.
 The Annapurna Base Camp trek is a well marked trail with very easy to find accommodation en route.
+However, do remember that Nepal is not like home.
+Though routes may be marked out they are often not marked out well.
+Safety should come first.
+Take a look at missingtrekker.com.
 For most people hiring a guide is a better and safer choice due to avalanches near Deurali onwards.
 Also, good guides help with information on the surrounding area.